rogelio-o/lambda-framework/README.md

 - [ ] Error handling
 - [ ] Database integration
 - [ ] Extensible with modules
+- [ ] res.sendFile and res.download from S3 bucket to send files as response

 ## How to use it?